ericycfu/ccf-db-migration/README.md

 4. Install WAMP

-5. Stop IIS from running, so localhost refers to WAMP www folder
+5. Stop IIS from running, so localhost refers to WAMP www folder.
+To do so, run command prompt as admin, and type "iisreset /stop"

 6. Right click on wamp, click start all services, should automatically connect to mysql db.
 Can check by right clicking wamp, logging into mysql server, and checking that "mydatabase" is located on left.